fivetran/dbt_amazon_selling_partner/models/docs.md

 {% docs image_variant %} Variant of the image.
 Possible values can be found [here](https://developer-docs.amazon.com/sp-api/docs/catalog-items-api-v2022-04-01-reference#variant). {% enddocs %}
 {% docs image_width %} Width of the image in pixels. {% enddocs %}
 {% docs item_image %} Images for an item in the Amazon catalog. {% enddocs %}

+{% docs item_display_group_sales_rank %} Sales rank of an Amazon catalog item by website display group. {% enddocs %}
+{% docs sales_rank_link %} Corresponding Amazon retail website link, or URL, for the sales rank. {% enddocs %}
+{% docs rank %} Sales rank value.	{% enddocs %}
+{% docs item_classification_sales_rank %} Sales rank of an Amazon catalog item by classification. {% enddocs %}
+{% docs sales_rank_title %} Title, or name, of the sales rank. {% enddocs %}

+{% docs item_identifier %} Identifier associated with the item in the Amazon catalog, such as a UPC or EAN identifier. {% enddocs %}
+{% docs identifier %} Type of identifier, such as UPC, EAN, or ISBN. {% enddocs %}
+{% docs identifier_type %} Type of product identifiers to search the Amazon catalog for.
+Possible values can be found [here](https://developer-docs.amazon.com/sp-api/docs/catalog-items-api-v2022-04-01-reference#identifierstype) {% enddocs %}

+{% docs item_dimension %} Dimensions of an Amazon catalog item or item in its packaging. {% enddocs %}
+{% docs dimension_unit %} Measurement unit of the dimension value. {% enddocs %}
+{% docs item_height_value %} Height of an item. {% enddocs %}
+{% docs item_length_value %} Length of an item. {% enddocs %}
+{% docs item_weight_value %} Weight of an item. {% enddocs %}
+{% docs item_width_value %} Width of an item. {% enddocs %}
+{% docs package_height_value %} Height of an item package. {% enddocs %}
+{% docs package_length_value %} Length of an item package. {% enddocs %}
+{% docs package_weight_value %} Weight of an item package. {% enddocs %}
+{% docs package_width_value %} Width of an item package. {% enddocs %}

+{% docs item_relationship %} Relationship details for an Amazon catalog item. {% enddocs %}
+{% docs child_asin %} Identifiers (ASIN) of the related item that is a child of this item. {% enddocs %}
+{% docs parent_asin %} Identifiers (ASIN) of the related item that is a parent of this item. {% enddocs %}
+{% docs relationship_type %}
+Type of relationship.
+[Possible values](https://developer-docs.amazon.com/sp-api/docs/catalog-items-api-v2022-04-01-reference#type) are `VARIATION` (the Amazon catalog item in the request is a variation parent or variation child of the related item(s) indicated by ASIN) or `PACKAGE_HIERARCHY` (the Amazon catalog item in the request is a package container or is contained by the related item(s) indicated by ASIN).
+{% enddocs %}

+{% docs fba_inventory_summary %} Inventory summary for a specific item. {% enddocs %}
+{% docs inventory_summary_id %} Fivetran-generated Primary Key for inventory summaries. {% enddocs %}

+{% docs granularity_id %} The granularity ID for the specified granularity type.
+When granularityType is Marketplace, specify the marketplaceId. {% enddocs %}
+{% docs granularity_type %} The granularity type for the inventory aggregation level.	 {% enddocs %}
+{% docs carrier_damaged_quantity %} The number of units in carrier damaged disposition.	 {% enddocs %}
+{% docs condition %} The condition of the item as described by the seller (for example, New Item). {% enddocs %}
+{% docs customer_damaged_quantity %} The number of units in customer damaged disposition. {% enddocs %}
+{% docs defective_quantity %} The number of units in defective disposition.	 {% enddocs %}
+{% docs distributor_damaged_quantity %} The number of units in distributor damaged disposition.	 {% enddocs %}
+{% docs expired_quantity %} The number of units in expired disposition.	 {% enddocs %}
+{% docs fc_processing_quantity %} The number of units that have been sidelined at the fulfillment center for additional processing. {% enddocs %}
+{% docs fn_sku %} Amazon's fulfillment network SKU identifier. {% enddocs %}
+{% docs fullfillable_quantity %} The item quantity that can be picked, packed, and shipped.	 {% enddocs %}
+{% docs inblound_shipped_quantity %} The number of units in an inbound shipment that you have notified Amazon about and have provided a tracking number. {% enddocs %}
+{% docs inbound_receiving_quantity %} The number of units that have not yet been received at an Amazon fulfillment center for processing, but are part of an inbound shipment with some units that have already been received and processed.	 {% enddocs %}
+{% docs inbound_working_quantity %} The number of units in an inbound shipment for which you have notified Amazon.	 {% enddocs %}
+{% docs last_updated_time %} The date and time that any quantity was last updated.	 {% enddocs %}
+{% docs pending_customer_order_quantity %} The number of units reserved for customer orders.	 {% enddocs %}
+{% docs pending_transshipment_quantity %} The number of units being transferred from one fulfillment center to another.	 {% enddocs %}
+{% docs product_name %} The localized language product title of the item within the specific marketplace.	 {% enddocs %}
+{% docs total_quantity %} The total number of units in an inbound shipment or in Amazon fulfillment centers. {% enddocs %}
+{% docs total_researching_quantity %} The total number of units in Amazon's fulfillment network that are currently being picked, packed, and shipped; or are sidelined for measurement, sampling, or other internal processes. {% enddocs %}
+{% docs total_reserved_quantity %} The total number of units in Amazon's fulfillment network that are currently being picked, packed, and shipped; or are sidelined for measurement, sampling, or other internal processes. {% enddocs %}
+{% docs total_unfulfillable_quantity %}  The total number of units in Amazon's fulfillment network in unsellable condition.	{% enddocs %}
+{% docs warehouse_damaged_quantity %} The number of units in warehouse damaged disposition. {% enddocs %}

+{% docs fba_inventory_researching_quantity_entry %} The misplaced or warehouse damaged inventory that is actively being confirmed at our fulfillment centers. {% enddocs %}
+{% docs name %} The duration of the research.
+[Possible values](https://developer-docs.amazon.com/sp-api/docs/fbainventory-api-v1-reference#name) are `researchingQuantityInShortTerm` (Short term for 1-10 days), `researchingQuantityInMidTerm` (Mid term for 11-20 days), and `researchingQuantityInLongTerm` (Long term for 21 days or longer) {% enddocs %}
+{% docs quantity %} The number of units. {% enddocs %}